 The couple signed the golden book of the city.

 Speaking at the Municipality, Don Felipe stressed that “one of the great strengths of the excellent bilateral relationship that unites our two countries is the fact that it does not depend solely on the work of governments, but a dense web of relations in the that all the levels of the Administration and of the society involved”.

-The royal couple was shown Historic Center that in 2021, coinciding with the Bicentennial, will celebrate the 30th anniversary of its declaration as patrimony of the Humanity and that has been the scene of the cooperation between Spain and Peru.
+The royal couple was shown Historic Center that in 2021, coinciding with the Bicentennial, will celebrate the 30th anniversary of its declaration as to the patrimony of the Humanity and that has been the scene of the cooperation between Spain and Peru.